gcapes/git-course-mace/_episodes/02-local.md

 ~~~
 {: .bash}
 ~~~
-Initialized empty Git repository in /home/user/papers/.git/
+Initialized empty Git repository in /home/user/conversions/.git/
 ~~~
 {: .output}

-The directory "papers" is now our working directory.
+The directory *conversions* is now our working directory.

  If we look in this directory, we'll find a `.git` directory: